 History buffs, make your way to the Heritage Square Museum this Halloween.
-On the first day of their annual two-day event, learn all about death and mourning etiquette during the Victorian era, including how even the intricate details on clothing played a role in showing the loss of a loved one.
+On the first day of their annual event, learn all about death and mourning etiquette during the Victorian era, including how even the intricate details on clothing played a role in showing the loss of a loved one.
 You'll also get the scoop on the Spiritualism movement, and can have your fortune told, if you dare.
 Then, take place in a funeral held inside one of the museum's historic homes.
-On the second, more family-friendly day, children can play period games, make 19th-century harvest crafts and listen to (only slightly) spooky ghost stories.
+For family-friendly fun, children can play period games, make 19th-century harvest crafts and listen to (only slightly) spooky ghost stories.

-Spend a night in an Altadena cemetery as you're led across the grounds for three spooky theatrical productions.
-Wicked Lit stages classic horror stories and invites a limited number of patrons (35 people in three groups for a max of 105 a night) to experience the immersive performances each night.
+Spend a night in an Altadena cemetery as you're led across the grounds for two spooky theatrical productions.
+Wicked Lit stages classic horror stories and invites a limited number of patrons to experience the immersive performances each night.
 This year's stories include The Chimes: A Goblin Story and the word premiere of Teig O'Kane and the Corpse.

 Hop on the Warner Bros.
 Studio Tour this October for a special horror-themed edition.
-You'll embark on a special nighttime visit to sets and stages where classics like The Exorcist and Gremlins were filmed, plus a visit to the Stage 48: Script to Screen experience to see props and costumes from classic horror films like Sweeney Todd and Beetlejuice.
+You'll embark on a special nighttime visit to sets and stages where horros like The Exorcist and Gremlins were filmed, plus a visit to the Stage 48: Script to Screen experience to see props and costumes from classic horror films like Sweeney Todd and Beetlejuice.
 This year, the tour even includes an encore of the wildly popular It-inspired house that popped up in Hollywood.

 Take a two-and-a-half-hour guided tour of the Paramount Studios, as well as the neighboring Hollywood Forever Cemetery, during this after-hours experience.
 The tour digs up the dirt on Hollywood's dearly departed and comes with a personalized souvenir photo and remembrance rose, as well as complimentary champagne and candy and popcorn hosted in an eerie location.